dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The wise listens to her mind, the foolish to the mob.**
+**If you want to change the world, start with yourself.**

-Chinese Proverb
+Mahatma Gandhi